ahmadawais/Emoji-Log/README.md

 ### PHILOSOPHY

 I like emoji.
 I like ’em a lot.
 Programming, code, geeks/nerds, open source, all of that is inherently dull and sometimes boring.
 Emoji (which is, in fact, the plural of emoji) helps me add colors and emotions to the mix.
-Nothing bad if you want to add emotions to this 2D flat text-based world of code.
+Nothing wrong if you want to attach feelings to this 2D flat text-based world of code.
 I found out that instead of memorizing [hundreds of emoji](https://gitmoji.carloscuesta.me/) it's better to keep the categories small and general.

 1. **IMPERATIVE** ↓
     - Make your Git commit messages imperative.
     - Write commit message like you're giving an order.
-	- E.g. Use ✅ `Add` instead of ❌ `Added`.
+    - E.g., Use ✅ `Add` instead of ❌ `Added`.
-	- E.g. Use ✅ `Create` instead of ❌ `Creating`.
+    - E.g., Use ✅ `Create` instead of ❌ `Creating`.
 1. **RULES** ↓
-	- Small number of categories — easy to memorize.
+    - A small number of categories — easy to memorize.
     - Nothing more nothing less.
-	- E.g. `📦 NEW`,`👌 IMPROVE`,`🐛 FIX`,`📖 DOC`,`🚀 RELEASE`, and `✅ TEST`
+    - E.g. `📦 NEW`, `👌 IMPROVE`, `🐛 FIX`, `📖 DOC`, `🚀 RELEASE`, and `✅ TEST`
 1. **ACTIONS** ↓
     - Make git commits based on actions you take.
     - Use a good editor like [VSCode](https://code.visualstudio.com/) to commit the right files with commit messages.
 <br>